At the project:

 - The brown head with greenish highlights of the bird on the right identify it as a

 second-year (SY) female, in her very first nesting season.

 - And the small brown patch above the bill of the otherwise blue-headed middle

-bird tell us she is an after-second-year (ASY) female, but remember ASY
+bird tell us she is an after-second-year (ASY) female, but remember not all ASY

 - The birds below are both females: at left is an SY, and at right is an ASY.

 Within a few months the SY female will molt, acquiring the blue ASY plumage,

 and she will reacquire ASY plumage at every new molt for the rest of her life.